Skip to Main Content

 When it comes to tapping your retirement savings, you’ll have a couple of options.
 You can make withdrawals using a method such as the 4 percent rule, which involves withdrawing 4 percent of your retirement funds and then adjusting for inflation each subsequent year for 30 years.
 For someone with $500,000 in retirement savings, this would result in an initial withdrawal of $20,000.

-Another option is to turn your retirement savings into an annuity, which is an insurance contract that can make payments to you for the remainder of your life in return for an upfront sum.
 Annuities can be complex, however, and may come with sizable fees.
 Be sure you understand an annuity’s terms before purchasing one.
-While they won’t make sense for everyone, annuities can help ensure that you won’t run out of money.
+While they won’t make sense for everyone, annuities can help ensure that you won’t run out of money during retirement.

 Bottom line

-Ultimately, whether or not you can retire on less than $1 million will largely depend on your spending needs during retirement and your remaining life expectancy.
+Ultimately, whether you can retire on less than $1 million will largely depend on your spending needs during retirement and your remaining life expectancy.
 To be sure, $1 million may not be enough if you intend to spend lavishly.
 However, some retirees may be able to get by on $30,000 in income, in which case you may not need $1 million in order to retire comfortably.
 As your spending needs increase, you’ll need more income to cover additional costs.
 Building a detailed budget and understanding where your income will come from are both critical for any retirement plan.